 These materials can encourage good airflow due to their airy construction and low heat retention.
 Wicker and bamboo are ideal for the outdoors, but also work great indoors.

 Frequent opening of windows

 This may seem like a no-brainer, but many people rarely open windows in their homes for reasons ranging from noise to dust and safety concerns.
 This reduces the need for electric fans or other cooling systems and depending on where you live, fresh air can also improve indoor air quality.

 5 simple ways to use natural ventilation for new homes

 Installing windows that are at least 3.6 feet high helps indoor air movement and also reduces the heat load on ceilings.

-These can be positioned either horizontally or vertically to redirect air flow and can be installed in the form of overhangs, louvers or slats and should be placed on a higher level to redirect air motion.
+These can be positioned either horizontally or vertically to redirect airflow and can be installed in the form of overhangs, louvers, or slats and should be placed on a higher level to redirect the flow of air.

-Clerestories not only provide natural illumination, but can also improve air movement.
-Since hot air is known to go upward, a clerestory is able to act as a vent and space for the hot air to accumulate.
-Using electric window openers can helping you open those high windows, where you couldn’t reach.
+Clerestories not only provide natural illumination but can also improve air movement.
+Since hot air is known to go upward, a clerestory can act as a vent and space for the hot air to accumulate.
+Using electric window openers can help you open those high windows, where you couldn’t reach.

 The advantages of natural ventilation are compelling.
-The energy costs are dramatically lowered down, air quality is improved and chemical substances released in the air by air conditioners or other mechanical devices is minimized.
-Overall, using natural ventilation in your home can have a tremendous positive impact on its occupants, the building itself and the environment.
+The energy costs are dramatically lowered down, air quality is improved and chemical substances released in the air by air conditioners or other mechanical devices are minimized.
+Overall, using natural ventilation in your home can have a tremendous positive impact on its occupants, the building itself, and the environment.

 Images © Trieu Chien